Border Patrol Agents Beat Migrant Children, Threatened Them With Sexual Assault, Report Finds

 “All human beings deserve to be treated with dignity and respect regardless of their immigration status—and children, in particular, deserve special protection,” said Mitra Ebadolahi, ACLU Border Litigation Project staff attorney.
 “The misconduct demonstrated in these records is breathtaking, as is the government’s complete failure to hold officials who abuse their power accountable.”

 There have been a string of other allegations against Border Patrol agents into the Trump administration.
-A new report from AZ Central detailed an allegation that a U.S. Border Patrol agent named Matthew Bowen ran his truck into a Guatemalan migrant and referred to apprehended migrants as “subhuman s**t” and “savages.”
+A new report from the Arizona Republic detailed an allegation that a U.S. Border Patrol agent named Matthew Bowen ran his truck into a Guatemalan migrant and referred to apprehended migrants as “subhuman s**t” and “savages.”

-Bowen’s incident is under active investigation and his text messages with alleged threats against migrants and hopes that President Donald Trump would let them “take off the gloves” and treat migrants more harshly.
+Bowen’s incident is under active investigation as are his text messages with alleged threats against migrants and hopes that President Donald Trump would let them “take off the gloves” and treat migrants more harshly.
 Bowen is set to go on trial in August.

 Border patrol reports sixth child death in six months after none the previous decade https://t.co/UosY1jkxeW